Manu100001/Python-Darts-GUI/README.md

 - The next player will be chosen automatically.
 - If you throw more, e.g. 60, but you only have 50 left, a message appears that you have overthrown, and it is the next players turn.
 - If the first player has 0 points left, a new game will be started automatically.
 If there are three or four players, the game will continue until there is only one player left.
 - When you have finished playing, you can press `Calculate Score`, which will create an Excel file where you can view your average and various statistics.
 This button appears after the first leg has been played.

+Images:
+- In the directory `Images/counter` are a few more pictures, which also show the processes.

 ![Screenshot](Images/counter/02_counter.png?raw=true)